Celtic sign centre-back Nawrocki from Legia Warsaw

 The Bremen-born defender came through Werder Bremen youth ranks and transferred to Legia Warsaw permanently last summer after a year on loan.

-Nawrocki, who also helped Legia win the Polish Cup last season, was a substitute as they beat champions Rakow Czestochowa on penalties after a 0-0 draw in this season's Polish Super Cup.
+Nawrocki helped Legia win the Polish Cup last season, scoring the deciding penalty kick as Legia defeated league champions Rakow Czestochowa 6-5 in the shootout that followed a 0-0 draw.

+The Poland Under-21 international was a substitute as Legia repeated the feat after another goalless draw with Rakow in this season's Polish Super Cup.

 However, he did not feature in Friday's win over LKS Lodz at the start of the domestic league campaign.